 1970s

-Origin — Winston Royce's 1970 software paper
+Origin — Winston Royce's 1970 paper on large software projects

 Still

-Used in construction, aerospace, defence & government
+Used in construction, aerospace, defence and government worldwide

 Hybrid